Testimonials & Reviews

-A month or so ago, you provided me with some excellent guidance on the K30.
+A month or so ago, you provided me with some excellent guidance on the K30 sensor module.
 We were trying to turn off the automatic calibration.
 My questions related to a project my son is doing, for which I have been mentoring him.
 He an eighth grader who is interested in algae's potential role in absorbing CO2.

 I am happy to report that he was the top scorer at his regional science fair earlier this month, presenting the device he constructed using the K30 sensor.

 "We use it to monitor the exhaled CO2 of a mouse."I followed the calibration procedure with Nitrogen for the K33 ICB sensor as you recommended and the module is now working perfectly.
 We use it to monitor the exhaled CO2 of a mouse.
 If you are interested, I have attached an image of a graph showing the heart rate and the exhaled CO2 of a mouse that finally died during a surgery.
 Thanks to your sensor, we were able to see the CO2 consumption drop a few minutes before losing the heart rate.
 It allowed the surgeon to react faster than when he only had the heart rate to try to keep the animal alive.